S-T-R-A-N-G-E-R/CodeClauseInternship_LoanPrediction/README.md

 ## Dataset

-The dataset used in this project, named "Loan Prediction.csv,".
+The dataset used in this project, named [Loan Prediction.csv](/Loan%20Prediction.csv).
 You can also access the dataset from the [Kaggle dataset page](https://www.kaggle.com/datasets/kmldas/loan-default-prediction).

 ## Dependencies
 -   Python (>=3.6)